PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidOverwritingBuiltInCmdlets.md

 ## Description

 This rule flags cmdlets that are available in a given Edition/Version of PowerShell on a given Operating System which are overwritten by a function declaration.
 It works by comparing function declarations against a set of whitelists which ship with PSScriptAnalyzer.
-They can be found at `/path/to/PSScriptAnalyzerModule/Settings`.
-These files are of the form, `PSEDITION-PSVERSION-OS.json` where `PSEDITION` can be either `Core` or `Desktop`, `OS` can be either `Windows`, `Linux` or `MacOS`, and `Version` is the PowerShell version.
+These whitelist files are used by other PSScriptAnalyzer rules.
+More information can be found [in the documentation for the UseCompatibleCmdlets rule](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/UseCompatibleCmdlets.md).

 ## Configuration